top of page

 Lab Technician

-Since I was child I had always had a great love and curiosity for the mysteries of the ocean.
+Since I was child I always had a great love and curiosity for the mysteries of the ocean.

 B.Sc- Marine Biology, Ruppin Academic Center.